-Agency for Science Technology and Research (A*Star) - promotes nanotechnology via:
+Agency for Science Technology and Research (A*Star)

 - Institute of Bioengineering and Nanotechnology (IBN) - promotes interdisciplinary research combining science, engineering and medicine.
-IBN is focused on generating new knowledge and creating innovative technology platforms that use novel catalytic chemistry, biomaterials, nanofabricated devices, and microfluidic systems with biological and biomedical engineering.
+IBN is focused on generating new knowledge and creating innovative technology platforms that use novel catalytic chemistry, biomaterials, nanofabricated devices and microfluidic systems with biological and biomedical engineering.

 - Nanoscience and Nanotechnology Initiative - aims to promote nanotechnology research.
 It facilitates research efforts by NUS faculties, researchers and students.

-Nano and Microfabrication Core – is a part of the Mechanobiology Institute (MBI), and was formed to support the microfabrication needs of MBI PIs, collaborators, research fellows (RF) and graduate students.
-Funding is provided by both the National Research Foundation and the Ministry of Education with the aim to create a new research centre in mechanobiology in order to benefit the discipline and Singapore.
+Part of the Mechanobiology Institute (MBI), and was formed to support the microfabrication needs of MBI PIs, collaborators, research fellows (RF) and graduate students.
+Funding is provided by both the National Research Foundation and the Ministry of Education to create a new research centre in mechanobiology to benefit the discipline and Singapore as a whole.

 A*STAR’s SIMTech and NUS Faculty of Engineering have launched joint lab facilities aimed at boosting manufacturing productivity.
-One outcome of the venture will be in the area of multi-axis nanopositioning systems for high end machines.
+One outcome of the venture will be in the area of multi-axis nano-positioning systems for high-end machines.

 In August 2012, materials scientists used a nanoprinter to achieve 100,000 dots per inch, which was 10 times the previous record for high-resolution color printing.
 The research team was led by Joel Yang, a scientist at the Institute of Materials Research and Engineering in Singapore.